 - Home Price: $254,600 median purchase price; $1,178 median monthly rent

-- Cost of Living: 1% below the national average
+- Cost of Living: 7% above the national average

-Fulfill your beach-living dream in Tampa, one of the best places to live for retirees.
-Seniors enjoy its year-round ideal weather and metro amenities like access to public transportation, amazing healthcare from Tampa General Hospital, retiree-friendly neighborhoods, and even active retirement communities.
-With convenient veterans affairs locations, MacDill Air Force Base situated in South Tampa, and no state income tax, it’s easy to see why Tampa is also one of the best places for veterans to live.
-But there’s more to Tampa than tropical outdoor recreation on sandy beaches—the city’s historic district, Ybor City, has local cigar shops, boutiques, a weekend market, and some of the best restaurants Tampa has to offer!
-Florida sports fans can also pick their team of choice to support, including the Tampa Bay Buccaneers (NFL), Tampa Bay Lightning (NHL), Tampa Bay Rays (MLB), and Tampa Tarpons (MiLB).
+Fulfill your coastal lifestyle dream in Tampa, one of the best places to retire near the beach.
+Seniors enjoy its year-round ideal weather, lack of state income tax, and metro amenities like access to public transportation—including The Sunshine Line, which provides free transit for seniors.
+You can also find great healthcare from Tampa General Hospital, retiree-friendly neighborhoods, and even active retirement communities.
+With convenient Veterans Affairs locations and the MacDill Air Force Base situated in South Tampa, it’s easy to see why Tampa is also one of the best cities for military retirees.
+Looking for waterfront fun?
+Spend your golden years relaxing on the shores of Tampa beaches, including the nearby Ben T Davis Beach and Davis Islands Beach.
+Discover local cigar shops, boutiques, a weekend market, and some of the best restaurants in Tampa by walking through the city’s historic Ybor City district!
+Explore habitats like the Wetlands of Florida, Lemur Lookout, and Stingray Beach at the Florida Aquarium.
+And pick your Florida sports team of choice to support, with options including the Tampa Bay Buccaneers (NFL), Tampa Bay Lightning (NHL), Tampa Bay Rays (MLB), and Tampa Tarpons (MiLB).

 Youngstown, OH